maryanne-n/maryanne-n/README.md

 #### I'm Mary-Anne, a digital designer from Australia 🐨

-💼 I'm currently working at Inskin Media, an international agency specialising in delivering high-impact digital advertising \
+💼 I'm currently working at Azerion, a digital entertainment and media platform \
 🌱 I am working hard to improve my frontend development skills, especially js \
 📫 You can reach me at mng8hc@gmail.com \
 🎻 Fun fact: I also hold a degree in music performance, and enjoy teaching, gigging and recording in my free time